We have over 30 years’ experience, both in the UK and New Zealand, designing and building timber sheds and buildings.

 Quality timber buildings for your home or business.

-All prices on our website include delivery and assembly and delivery within 30km of our Waikato or Bay of Plenty sites.
+All prices on our website include delivery and assembly and delivery within 30km of our Waikato, Auckland or Bay of Plenty sites.
 Delivery further than this can be arranged at an additional cost.

 Timber is a natural product with natural characteristics such as; colour variations, warping, shakes, splits, knots, knot holes, and varying surface finishes.